Trump won't be tried with Powell and Chesebro next month in the Georgia election case, a judge rules

 Willis had been pushing to try all 19 defendants together, arguing that it would be more efficient and more fair.
 McAfee cited the tight timetable, among other issues, as a factor in his decision to separate Trump and 16 others from Powell and Chesebro.

 “The precarious ability of the Court to safeguard each defendant’s due process rights and ensure adequate pretrial preparation on the current accelerated track weighs heavily, if not decisively, in favor of severance,” McAfee wrote.
-He added that it may be necessary to further divide them into smaller groups for trial.
+He added that it may be necessary to further divide the remaining 17 defendants into smaller groups for trial.

 The development is likely to be welcome news to other defendants looking to avoid being tied by prosecutors to Powell, who perhaps more than anyone else in the Trump camp was vocal about publicly pushing baseless conspiracy theories linking foreign governments to election interferences.